Silverburn Shopping Centre

-Silverburn is an out-of-town shopping centre located on Barrhead Road in Pollok, Glasgow, Scotland.
-The development replaces the 75 acre Pollok centre with a brand new 1500000 sqft shopping centre, anchored by Tesco, Next, Marks & Spencer and previously Debenhams before it closed in 2021.
+Silverburn Shopping Centre, commonly known as Silverburn, is an out-of-town shopping centre located on Barrhead Road in Pollok, Glasgow, Scotland, which opened on 25 October 2007.
+As of July 2026, it has 130 stories, including Zara, JD Sports, Molton Brown, The White Company, H&M, Kurt Geiger, Pandora and Hugo Boss.
+Ranked as the 23rd largest shopping centre by area in the United Kingdom, it replaced the 75 acre Pollok Centre with a brand new 1500000 sqft shopping centre, anchored by Tesco, Next, Marks & Spencer and previously Debenhams before it closed in 2021.

 History

-Built on land that was previously the Pollok Centre dating from the late 1970s, which itself replaced an unsuccessful development of tenement housing from the 1940s the completed Silverburn opened for the first time on Thursday 25 October 2007, designed by BDP (architects), Stuart McTaggart (civil and structural engineers), Henderson Warnock (MEP & Utility Consultants) and constructed by Bovis Lend Lease.
+Built on land that was previously the Pollok Centre dating from the late 1970s, which itself replaced an unsuccessful development of tenement housing from the 1940s, the completed Silverburn opened for the first time on Thursday 25 October 2007, designed by BDP (architects), Stuart McTaggart (civil and structural engineers), Henderson Warnock (MEP & Utility Consultants) and constructed by Bovis Lend Lease.

 The largest Scottish Tesco Extra had opened on 10 July 2006 at the site, replacing the Tesco store in the old Pollok Centre.
-It was the 1st naturally ventilated shopping mall in Scotland using a combination of wind catchers and underfloor heating to maintain comfort for shoppers.
-It has been said that the name "Silverburn" evolved from a local consultation, as the Brock Burn which lies west of the site (with footbridges connecting to the Househillwood and Priesthill neighbourhoods) was famous for containing large quantities of shopping trolleys from the previous Tesco store and this is where the 'silver glint' came from; the practice of abandoning trollies has continued.
+It was the first naturally ventilated shopping mall in Scotland using a combination of wind catchers and underfloor heating to maintain comfort for shoppers.
+Threebrand, the agency working on the project’s brand strategy, stated that the name derives from its setting in nature; associations with water from the adjacent Brock Burn and Pollok – which itself means pond or pool – and a 'silver appearance' of reflected light from the angled roofs (architects BDP had designed the building as to not follow any straight lines) combining to form Silverburn.

 Developed by Retail Property Holdings Ltd (RPH) to house 95 shopping units and 14 restaurants and cafes, it is one of the largest shopping centres in the UK.
 It includes 1 e6sqft of retail and leisure space, 2000 parking spaces in a multi-storey car park, and 2500 spaces on the ground.
 In 2009, the centre was sold to Hammerson for £300 million.

-Silverburn is Glasgow's fifth out-of-town shopping centre.
-Being located right next to the M77 motorway it is easily accessible to people coming from Paisley or East Renfrewshire.
+Accolades

 It was named the "UK's best shopping centre" in 2019, the latest of several awards since its opening.

+Operation

 Expansion

-In 2013, a programme of expansion of the centre was begun, to include a Cineworld cinema and nine new restaurants, completed in stages between late 2014 and mid 2015 and now 1500 employees working there.
+In 2013, a programme of expansion began, to include a Cineworld cinema and nine new restaurants.
+This was completed in stages between late 2014 and mid-2015 and now employs 1500 people.
 After a proposal in 2014 to extend the centre over its current car parking area, further plans for expansion were proposed in October 2015, with the intention to expand over the other side of the M77 with further shopping and leisure features, a hotel, and a community centre.